apache/incubator-devlake-website/docs/Plugins/bitbucket.md

 As of v0.14.2, `bitbucket` plugin can only be invoked through DevLake API.
 Its support in Config-UI is WIP.

+## Supported Versions

+Available for BitBucket Cloud.
+Check [this doc](https://devlake.apache.org/docs/Overview/SupportedDataSources#data-sources-and-data-plugins) for more details.

 ## Entities

 Check out the [BitBucket entities](/Overview/SupportedDataSources.md#data-collection-scope-by-each-plugin) collected by this plugin.